co-founder, Collective Culture

 From May 2015 - May 2017 Keesha produced six projects for Sophomore Magazine as a content developer, video editor, and writer.
 These projects included: Just Listen, an original web series she executive produced, directed, edited, and hosted; Girls with Curls, an interview series she directed, produced and modeled in; The Dirt on Denim; Taking a Moment; Like Mother, Like Daughter; New Africa; and Yes Yes Nino Brown.

 She graduated with a Bachelor of Arts, majoring in Women's Studies from Concordia University in 2016.
-In September 2019 she will be attending Humber's Film and Multiplatform Storytelling program.
+She is curretnly enrolled in Humber's Film and Multiplatform Storytelling program.

 (Photos by Jacqueline Ashton)